bennylin77/react-annotation-tool/README.md

 ```

 #### `disabledOptionLevels`
 Array of Integer.
-Start from "1". e.g,
+Start from "1". e.g.,
 ```js
 [1, 2]
 ```